 The market impact is not identical in every case.
 Some recycled surpluses show up mainly as official demand for safe liquid securities.
 Others reinforce banking-system liquidity, cross-border deposits, or broader sovereign portfolio flows.
 In some periods the process can coincide with steadier absorption of government issuance or easier dollar funding conditions.
 In others, the effect is weaker, more dispersed, or overshadowed by larger monetary and macro forces.

-That is why petrodollar recycling should be treated as a transmission pathway rather than a complete theory of global liquidity.
+Petrodollar recycling is best treated as a transmission pathway rather than as a complete theory of global liquidity.
 It can influence asset demand and funding conditions, but it does not mechanically determine yields, exchange rates, or risk prices on its own.
 Its role is real, but mediated by policy, fiscal supply, private risk appetite, regulation, and the broader dollar cycle.

 How it differs from related concepts

-Petrodollar recycling overlaps with several nearby concepts, but it is narrower than each of them in a specific way.
-It is narrower than reserve recycling because it refers only to the oil-linked subset of official or quasi-official surplus redeployment.
-It is narrower than sovereign wealth flows because the defining feature is the source of funds, not simply the existence of a state investment vehicle.
-It is narrower than broad balance-of-payments analysis because it names one identifiable pattern inside the wider external-account framework.
+Petrodollar recycling overlaps with several nearby concepts, but its meaning stays specific.
+It refers to the oil-linked subset of official or quasi-official surplus redeployment, not to every form of state capital movement.
+It also differs from sovereign wealth flows because the defining feature is the source of funds, not simply the existence of a state investment vehicle.
+Broad balance-of-payments analysis covers a wider external-account framework, while petrodollar recycling names one identifiable pattern inside it.

 The clearest overlap is with fx intervention only at the institutional level.
 Both can involve official actors and foreign assets, but the underlying logic differs.
 Foreign-exchange intervention is an active currency-management operation.
 Petrodollar recycling refers to the outward allocation of already-earned oil-export surpluses after receipt.
 The same institution may appear in both processes, yet the concepts describe different balance-sheet functions.